-Inflatable Office is a very versatile program, but the setup is simple because we tune many of these settings to the most common scenarios, and you may not need to change much.
-To get you started, we'll go over some of the basic steps needed to get your account functioning for you.
+Inflatable Office is a very versatile program, and the setup is simple because we tune many of these settings to the most common scenarios, thus meaning you may not need to change much.
+To get you started, we'll go over some of the basic steps needed to get your account functioning customized for you.

 Customer Pages vs. Back End

 - What the customer sees or "Customer Facing Pages"

 - and what you see when you log into your account, which the "Back-end" or the "software" itself.

 IO was designed to allow customers to get quotes and book online, however, many business owners choose not to connect IO to their website; they still use the Back End tools that IO provides.
 Throughout much of our Knowledge Base, we assume you intend to use customer-facing pages and automated features, but it's not 100% necessary, and can always be changed later to fit your need.